Diamondbacks 6, Dodgers 3

 Diamondbacks 6, Dodgers 3: Paul Goldschmidt and Miguel Montero each homered while Bronson Arroyo tossed five strong innings as visiting Arizona avoided a three-game sweep.

 Yasiel Puig and Matt Kemp had two hits apiece for Los Angeles, which lost for the fourth time in 14 games against Arizona this season.
-Josh Beckett (4-4) yielded four runs (three earned) over seven frames and fell to 2-6 in 11 career starts against the Diamondbacks.
+Josh Beckett (4-4) yielded four runs (three earned) over seven innings in falling to 2-6 in 11 career starts versus the Diamondbacks.

 Adrian Gonzalez drew a leadoff walk in the second and later scored on Jamie Romak’s groundout, but Arizona regained the lead in the fifth as David Peralta doubled, stole third and scored on a wild pitch.
-The Diamondbacks moved ahead 4-1 in the seventh when Montero and Aaron Hill scored after Dee Gordon mishandled Martin Prado’s grounder.
+The Diamondbacks moved ahead 4-1 in the seventh, when Montero and Aaron Hill scored after Los Angeles second baseman Dee Gordon mishandled Martin Prado’s grounder.

 GAME NOTEBOOK: Romak made his first career start at third base and went hitless in four at-bats.
 The rookie is 1-for-16 since being recalled from Triple-A Albuquerque on May 28. … Arizona has stolen third base seven times this season. … The top two hitters in Arizona’s lineup – Didi Gregorius and Gerardo Parra – combined to go 0-for-9 with four strikeouts.